-Note: If you're an app developer and would like administrators to be able to utilize this functionality for your app, you need to enable support for delegation of your settings (see the Developer Manual for specifics).
+If you're an app developer and would like administrators to be able to utilize this functionality for your app, you need to enable support for delegation of your settings (see the Developer Manual for specifics).

-Tip: Delegation of user management isn't handled here, but through the use of Group Administrators.
+Delegation of user management is possible, but you can also use Group Administrators.